 Most people wouldn’t believe that something Italian like lasagna could be a part of a gluten-free diet.
 But, it can… it fits right into my living gluten-free plan!

-And, to make it even better, Lasagna is one of my favorite gluten-free meals.
+And, to make it even better, lasagna is one of my favorite gluten-free casseroles.

 I was able to do this quickly and with less mess because I had a no-boiling, oven-ready type of rice lasagna noodles on hand…

 … You can get them at your local health food store or even in the supermarket’s gluten-free pasta section.

 I like them a lot – they were easy to use and taste great when packed with yummy cheese layers smothered in a savory, but mild, meat sauce.

 My husband will eat a little of my gluten-free lasagna, but he’s not as big a fan as I am 😉